stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 ## Construction

 The easies way to construct well-formed transactions is by [using the Stacks Transactions JS library](https://github.com/blockstack/stacks-transactions-js#post-conditions).
-You can construct the follow transaction types:
+You can construct the following transaction types:

 - Stacks token transfer
 - Smart contract deploy
 - Smart contract function call

--> Note that transaction construction requires setting the network the transaction is for.
+When constructing transactions, it is requireq to set the network the transaction is intended for.
 This can be either mainnet or testnet.
-At the moment of this writing, the only available option is the testnet network.
-Learn more about it [here](/stacks-blockchain/testnet).
+At the moment of this writing, the only available option is the [testnet network](/stacks-blockchain/testnet).

+-> Transactions can be constructed and serialized offline.
+Internet access is only required to broadcast the transaction to the network.

 ### Stacks Token transfer